 Let’s face it, buying a house is an exciting achievement.
 Many Aussies dream of growing their wealth through property investment.
 And given Australia’s real estate market grown and grown over two decades, who wouldn’t?
 Luckily, if you dream of joining the property-investing elite, there are ways to do so.
-Buying a house through your self-managed super fund (SMSF) is a great way to enhance your wealth and create a comfortable retirement.
+Buying a house through your self-managed super fund (SMSF) could be a great way to enhance your wealth and create a comfortable retirement.

 But before you dive into that seemingly perfect investment, you need to know whether buying a house through your SMSF is right for you.